goodgriefkev/Beer-List/README.md

 Features to add or tweak:

+make user list hidden on page load, and show on return of search results.

 expand search options to breweries and styles

 hide undefined results in details view